 Current Events

 As of March 1, 2022, Ukraine and Russia are at war.
 Russia had been threatening for months to invade the country and claim it as its own.
-There are have been Russian troops and tanks on the border between Ukraine and Russia during this time.
+There have been Russian troops and tanks on the border between Ukraine and Russia during this time.

 In the last week of February 2022, Russia finally invaded Ukraine with its massive army.
-And although Ukraine is currently fighting to maintain its independence, its army is outnumbered 10 to 1 by Russia.
+And although Ukraine is currently fighting to maintain its independence, its army is outnumbered 10-to-1 by Russia.

 Will these sanctions work?
 No one is sure yet.